LawlietNick/lawlietnick.github.io/src/content/blog/prompt-optimization-chatgpt/index.md

 date: "Nov 06 2025"
 ---

-# Use prompt optimization system to create better prompts in ChatGPT & Gemini

 Are you tired of getting generic, low-effort answers from ChatGPT or Gemini?
 The problem often isn't the AI—it's the prompt.
 A vague request gets a vague response.

 ### Your AI Prompt Optimizer